mins-code/ChronoDeX/README.md

 Your page component should go under the `src/pages` folder.

-When adding a page, update the react router configuration in `src/main.tsx` to include the 'new route' you just added.
+When adding a page, update the react router configuration in `src/main.tsx` to include the new route you just added.

 ## Shad CN conventions